yrosenberg1/js_project/README.md

 # Implementation

-Day 1-2: Render the chart format using D3.
+Day 1: Render the chart format for by percentile and by leage leaders using D3.
-Day 3: add the data, and connect it to the chart.
+Day 2: Add the data, and organize it by percentile and league rankings.
-Day 4-5: add the selectors of player, season or team.
+Day 3: Add search function for by season, player name, team.
+Day 4: Toggle graphs function for by percentile and by league rankings.
+Day 5: Finish up, debug, finish styling.